Contents

 J.J.Bachofen

-It also has a bearing on the myth that Pegasus sprang forth from the blood of the Lybian Amazon Medusa. therefore the Amazon
+Pegasus sprang forth from the blood of the Lybian Amazon Medusa.

 Myrine, obeying an apparition in a dream decided to sacrifice horses.